is an information system to support statistical analyses of Federal personnel management

 etc.) over a period

-coverage is limited to Federal civilian employees.
+Executive Branch.
+Coverage is limited to Federal civilian employees with

 Executive Branch coverage includes all